 Police arrest driver after chase, crash

 Sep.
-12—CUMBERLAND — A New Jersey man who crashed a stolen vehicle after leading authorities on a high-speed chase from LaVale to Cumberland was ultimately arrested when police found him Sunday near the city's downtown.
+13—CUMBERLAND, Md. — A New Jersey man who crashed a stolen vehicle after leading authorities on a high-speed chase from LaVale to Cumberland was ultimately arrested when police found him Sunday near the city's downtown.

 Ronnie D. Hamilton, 28, of Howell, was being held Monday without bond in the Allegany County Detention Center following an initial appearance before a district court commissioner, the Allegany County Sheriff's Office said via news release.